The cities of Normandy during the 1944 battles

 On July 26, despite the terrible losses, the North Nova Scotia Highlanders was ordered to relaunch its offensive to seize the village, supported by Stormont, Dundas and Glengarry Highlanders, and tanks from C Company, Fort Gary Horse.
 The general commanding the 9th Infantry Brigade, Brigadier Cunningham, rebelled against this order with General Keller commanding the 3rd Canadian Infantry Division.
 Finally, no assault is launched, as the chances of success are slim.
 From July 24 to 26, the North Nova Scotia Highlanders recorded the loss of 58 of its soldiers.
 The Stormont, Dundas and Glengarry Highlanders has 4 killed while Fort Gary Horse has 13 killed.
 The front did not evolve in the days that followed, but the soldiers continued to die, struck by artillery fire.
 Operation Spring is a failure and Canadians have paid the price.

-The Canadians reorganize their system with the arrival on the front of the 4th Armored Division commanded by Major General C. Foulkes.
-They renewed the attack on Tilly-la-Campagne on the night of July 30-31 with the commitment of the 5th Infantry Brigade (2nd Infantry Division) supported by the Essex Scottish Regiment (5th Infantry Brigade).
-The offensive is preceded at one o’clock in the morning on July 31 by a diversion attack conducted by Company B of the Lincoln and Welland Regiment (10th Infantry Brigade, 4th Armored Division) in the direction of Bourguébus.
+The Canadians renew the attack on Tilly-la-Campagne on the night of July 31 to August 1st with the commitment of the 5th Infantry Brigade (2nd Infantry Division) supported by the Essex Scottish Regiment (5th Infantry Brigade).
+The offensive is preceded at one o’clock in the morning on August 1st by a diversion attack conducted by the Lincoln and Welland Regiment (10th Infantry Brigade, 4th Armored Division) in the direction of Bourguébus.
 But the diversion is quickly stopped by the German mortars.
 At 2:30 am, the Calgary Highlanders (4th Infantry Brigade, 2nd Infantry Division) rushed towards Tilly behind an artillery barrage.
 Despite heavy casualties, Canadians are able to get involved in the village and violent fighting continues for the rest of the night.
 However, they did not stay there for a long time and retreated while a Royal Regiment of Canada (4th Infantry Brigade) company was sent to reinforce it, returning to meet Calgary Highlanders survivors who retreated.

 At 1430 hours, a new offensive was launched, without any more success.
 The Allies then ordered the massive and permanent shelling of the village of Tilly-la-Campagne, both by artillery and by aviation.
 The ruins are bombarded until they no longer resemble a pile of ashes.
 Regularly, Canadian patrols venture out on the outskirts of the village to test the enemy’s device: these actions are particularly deadly because, despite all expectations, the S.S. hold on despite the intensity of the shelling and open fire on the patrols.
 Progressively, the Germans were reinforced by the arrival of a new division on the Norman front, the 89.
 Infanterie-Division, which replaced the exhausted men of the 1.
 Panzer-Division: at Tilly-la-Campagne, The Grenadier-Regiment 1055 who took a stand.
 The SS of the Leibstandarte estimate that they have just undergone the most important bombing since the beginning of the war.